Malcolm Gaskill: Career

 His book Witchfinders: a Seventeenth-Century English Tragedy (2006) is a study of the witch-hunts of 1645–1647 in East Anglia.

 While at the University of East Anglia, Gaskill was available to supervise research students interested in social and cultural history in the early modern period in England, especially on topics related to witchcraft and mentalities.

 The New York Times called Gaskill’s The Ruin of All Witches (2021), about a real life witch hunt in Springfield, Massachusetts, "a riveting history of life in a 17th-century New England frontier town", noting that a man’s nightmare had led to his being accused of witchcraft, flowing out of the colonists’ isolation stress, disease, and death.

 In 2022, the book was shortlisted for a Wolfson History Prize, with the judges calling it "a riveting micro-history, brilliantly set within the broader cultural and social history of witchcraft."
 By this time, Gaskill was a full-time writer.

+His latest book is entitled The Glass Mountain: Escape and Discovery in Wartime Italy, which is based on his great uncle's experiences as a prisoner of war and his subsequent escapes, and the means by which Gaskill uncovered this story.A shift in subject matter for Gaskill, this book nonetheless echoes the historical ghosts in the epilogue of The Ruin of All Witches, and was described by Caroline Moorhead in The Spectator as “a testament to the power of dogged research and to those twists and turns of memory which, however unstable, illuminate and inform the present.”

 Retirement

 In 2018, his wife accepted a job in Dublin and he was able to take a year out to look after their children, finding that he did not miss academic life.
-In May 2020, during the first Covid-19 lockdown, Gaskill settled his early retirement from his teaching position, noting that universities were already "far from the sunlit uplands" and that they seemed to be about to "descend into a dark tunnel".
-His retirement was complete a few months later, and he explained his disillusion in an article in London Review of Books.
+In May 2020, during the first COVID-19 lockdown, Gaskill settled his early retirement from his teaching position, noting that universities were already "far from the sunlit uplands" and that they seemed to be about to "descend into a dark tunnel".
+His retirement was complete a few months later, and he explained his disillusion in an article in the London Review of Books.